 The plantar fascia is a flat band of thick tissue that runs along the bottom of your foot from the heel bone to our toes and it supports the arch of the foot.
 Plantar fasciitis is when the fascia becomes inflamed or irritated.
 This can happen with repetitive overloading of the tissue at its attachment on the heel, causing changes to the integrity of the fascia making it inflamed and begin to deteriorate.

-Common signs & symptoms
+Common signs & symptoms of plantar fasciitis

 Some common symptoms include pain and stiffness, or an ache or burning sensation in the heel, most commonly during the first steps in the morning or after periods of inactivity.
 This typically happens because at rest, the foot is relaxed and the body will begin laying down new tissue over the irritated fascia.
 Once we step down and put tension through the fascia, the fragile tissue that was recently laid down will rip, causing significant pain.
 There can also be pain after periods of intense activity, due to overloading of the plantar fascia.
 Predisposing factors include poor footwear, foot arch problems, sudden weight gain, intense physical activity, and decreased lower extremity flexibility.